JuergenGutsch/blog/_source/_posts/2018-10-08-customizing-aspnetcore-06-middlewares.md

 Does this make sense to you?
 If yes, let's see how to use this concept to add some additional functionality to the request pipeline.

-## A custom middleware
+## Writing a custom middleware

 ASP.NET Core is based on middlewares.
 All the logic that gets executed during a request is somehow based on a middleware.
 So we are able to use this to add custom functionality to the web.
 We want to know the execution time of every request that goes through the request pipeline.
-I did this by creating and starting a `Stopwatch` before the next middleware is called and by stop measuring the execution time after the next middleware is called:
+I do this by creating and starting a `Stopwatch` before the next middleware is called and by stop measuring the execution time after the next middleware is called:

 ~~~ csharp
 app.Use(async (context, next) =>